systeminit/si/README.md

 ## About

-System Initiative is a collaborative power tool designed to remove the papercuts from DevOps work.
+System Initiative is the future of DevOps Automation.
+It is an Intuitive, Powerful, and Collaborative replacement for Infrastructure as Code.

-To learn more, read our ["Second Wave DevOps" blog post](https://www.systeminit.com/blog-second-wave-devops).
+To learn more, read our ["System Initiative is the Future" blog post](https://www.systeminit.com/blog-system-initiative-is-the-future).

 ## Quickstart